The only Bible app with synonym-mapped highlighting

 the original word carried.

 Tap any word in Hebrew or Greek.
 DeepWord finds every occurrence of the same root — and every semantic cousin — and highlights them in context across the whole Bible.
-No competitor does this.
+No other Bible app does this.

 A live demonstration